 #8 Train Lower Body 2-3 Days A Week

-A lot of times the greatest hurdle people have is with optimal training frequency.
-The old days of training each body part once per week is dead.
+A lot of times the greatest hurdle people have is optimal training frequency.
+The old days of training each body part once per week are dead.
 The only people that do this are Professional Bodybuilders, and they only do this out of necessity.
 Their muscles are so big that the amount of time they need to recover from workouts is massive compared to your average Joe.

 There are definitely better ways for Beginners and Intermediate lifters to train.
 The way that works the best from a scientific standpoint and from my personal experience, is to train each muscle group at least 2 times a week.

 The reason for this is pretty simple, muscle protein synthesis lasts up to 48 hours on average before muscle groups are fully repaired.
 With this in mind, you can increase muscle and strength by increasing your frequency.

 In general, the bigger the muscle group the more time it takes for that muscle to repair and ready to train again.
 Things like back, legs, and chest come to mind for bigger muscles.
 Smaller muscle groups such as arms and shoulders recover a lot faster and can be trained more frequently.

 Barbell Squats are incredibly taxing, because of this, you have to periodize how much weight you’re using workout to workout if you’re training them 2-3 days a week.
 Imagine Squatting maximally 3 days a week, week after week, you’ll probably run into recovery issues and hate life.
 I know I would because I’ve done it!

 How I Set This Up For Myself With Great Success

 With this in mind, I’ll show you a sample workout that helped me build up my Squat very quickly when I first started training.
 This took me from a 225×10 Squat to over 315×5 within 2 months, so I know it works!